-To address the challenge of data sparsity in property prediction, transfer learning has recently emerged as a promising solution \citep{Weiss2016, pan2010survey, Dai2007, Neyshabur2020}.
+To address the challenge of data sparsity in property prediction, transfer learning has recently emerged as a promising solution \citep{Weiss2016, Dai2007, Neyshabur2020}.
 This technique has so far been utilized by pre-training models on large-scale unlabeled data to learn general molecular representations, which are then fine-tuned on relatively small labeled datasets for specific prediction tasks.
 In the context of ionic liquids (ILs), one recent study has explored this approach by leveraging extensive unlabeled SMILES data to derive structural embeddings of IL ions, bypassing the need for manually crafted molecular descriptors \citep{Chen2023}.
 These learned representations were subsequently fine-tuned using limited experimental data to predict various thermophysical properties.
 While this framework has demonstrated improved generalization and superior performance compared to conventional models, its accuracy notably declines in the presence of extremely sparse experimental data, such as for heat capacity and surface tension.
 This limitation highlights the need for more robust strategies to ensure reliable predictions across a broader spectrum of IL properties.

 In this work, we propose a transfer learning framework that leverages a neural recommender system (NRS) to overcome the limitations posed by sparse experimental data in predicting key physicochemical properties of ILs.
 The NRS is employed during the pre-training phase to learn property-specific structural embeddings from COSMO-based simulation data for density, viscosity, and heat capacity at fixed temperature and pressure.
 These embeddings capture essential molecular features without the confounding influence of thermodynamic variables.
-In the subsequent fine-tuning phase, a simple feedforward neural network is trained for each target property (density, viscosity, surface tension, heat capacity, and melting point) using the learned structural embeddings as input and experimental property data for supervision.
-This two-stage framework allows both within-property and cross-property knowledge transfer, enabling embeddings learned from one property to improve predictions for others.
-The results demonstrate that this strategy achieves high predictive accuracy even for properties with extremely limited experimental data, confirming the robustness and transferability of the learned representations.
+In the subsequent fine-tuning phase, a simple feedforward neural network is trained for each target property (density, viscosity, surface tension, heat capacity, and melting point) using the learned structural embeddings as inputs and experimental property data for supervision.